-There is an obvious need to address mental ill-health in the most effective way
+There is an obvious need to address mental ill health in the most effective way

-Fortunately, good mental health is increasingly recognised as important for economic growth and social development; poor mental health is consistently associated with unemployment, less education, low income or standard of living, poor physical health, adverse life events and poor
+Fortunately, good mental health is increasingly recognised as important for economic growth and social development; poor mental health is consistently associated with unemployment, less education, low income or standard of living, poor physical health, adverse life events and poor quality of life.
+However, across the EU, there is a lack of adequate mental health services and support available.

-Empowered persons affected by mental ill-health should be seen as a resource in this respect
+Empowered patients should be seen as a resource in this respect

-Patient empowerment is defined 'as a multi-dimensional process that helps people gain control over their own lives and increases their capacity to act on issues that they themselves define as important'.
+Patient empowerment is defined 'as a multi-dimensional process that helps people gain control over their own lives and increases their capacity to act on issues that they themselves define as important'3.
 This concept comprises many elements, such as health literacy, confidence, coping skills and self-management of treatment and care.
-It is opposed to 'disempowerment' which refers to taking away power from an individual thus leaving them feeling helpless, without control over their live and less likely to succeed.
+It is opposed to 'disempowerment' which refers to taking away power from an individual thus leaving them feeling helpless, without control over their lives and less likely to succeed4.

-While the notion and need for patient empowerment has been increasingly accepted when it comes to persons affected by physical health conditions, this is not the case for those affected by mental ill-health; many individuals and organisations have highlighted the disempowering attitudes and behaviours towards people affected by mental ill-health which exist in society.
+While the notion and need for patient empowerment has been increasingly accepted when it comes to patients affected by physical health conditions, this is not the case for those affected by mental ill health; many individuals and organisations have highlighted the disempowering attitudes and behaviours towards people affected by mental ill health which exist in society.

 Disempowerment occurs within health care, education, the workplace and society at large.
-While anti-discrimination legislation, promoting patient empowerment has been put in place in some countries, and while several organisations/ campaigns have contributed to positive change in this respect, discrimination and disempowerment towards persons with mental ill-health remain widespread.
+While antidiscrimination legislation, promoting empowerment of people affected by mental ill health has been put in place in some countries, and while several organisations/campaigns have contributed to positive change in this respect, discrimination and disempowerment towards people with mental ill health remain widespread5.
 The stigma attached to having a mental health issue - as opposed to having a physical health issue - is pervasive and widespread; this stigma occurs at individual, organisational as well as at societal levels and is regarded as one of the main barriers to patient empowerment.

-Self-management of care and treatment is an important element within the context of patient empowerment.
-Self-management refers to an 'active engagement of the health care consumer in dealing with his or her disorder, meaning that the person with the disorder is an active participant in care, rather than someone who simply follows recommendations and complies with the treatment plan developed by a health professional'.12Interestingly, selfmanagement can have as positive an impact on mental health as medical treatment, enabling people to lead fuller, more active lives.
-Self-management of chronic conditions is increasingly seen as a tool that may help struggling healthcare systems reduce costs and at the same time empower persons affected by mental ill-health.
-Many people with physical health problems already self-manage their care and treatment and are seen as competent and capable to do so.
+Self-management of care and treatment is an important element within the context of patient empowerment6.
+Self-management refers to an 'active engagement of the health care consumer in dealing with his or her disorder, meaning that the person with the disorder is an active participant in care, rather www.euro.who.int/en/health-topics/noncommunicable-diseases/mental-health/data-and-resources